contentful/contentful.js/README.md

 > Introduced in `v10.0.0`.

-The contentful.js library returns calls to `parseEntries`, `getEntries`, `getEntry`, `getAssets` and `getAsset` in different shapes, depending on the configurations listed in the respective sections below.
+The contentful.js library returns calls to `sync`, `parseEntries`, `getEntries`, `getEntry`, `getAssets` and `getAsset` in different shapes, depending on the configurations listed in the respective sections below.

 In order to provide type support for each configuration, we provide the possibility to chain modifiers to the Contentful client, providing the correct return types corresponding to the used modifiers.